 - In terms of empowerment, 53% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
 This was a large increase from 25% in 2006.

-Over the ten years of the study have have widely shared and discussed the findings from the community surveys with various service providers across Glasgow to encourage them to consider the findings when planning and prioritising services and amenities.
-They have been used by a wide range of stakeholders including local communities, housing and regeneration organisations and local and national government.
+Over the 14 years of the study we widely shared and discussed the findings from the community surveys with various service providers across Glasgow to encourage them to consider the findings when planning and prioritising services and amenities.
+They have were used by a wide range of stakeholders including local communities, housing and regeneration organisations and local and national government.